-The first competition in which American trampolinists bounced against their European counterparts was held on April 23, 1960 in Freiberg im Breigau, Germany.
+The first competition in which American trampolinists bounced against their European counterparts was held on April 23, 1960, in Freiberg im Breisgau, Germany.

 During January of 1960, England pushed the sport forward by hosting the first "inter-nation" competition, pitting bouncers from England against those from Wales.

-Meanwhile, following American trampolinist's domination of both the 1954 and 1959 Pan American Games, they were eager to travel abroad to test their skills against the new European bouncers.
+Meanwhile, following American trampolinist's domination of both the 1954 and 1959 Pan American Games, the American athletes were eager to travel abroad to test their skills against the new European bouncers.

 |USA Team: Chuck Clarkson, Ron Munn, Charles Bates, Ed Cole, Ann Coleman, Barbara Gallegher|

-Upon completion of the tour, the team was invited to Germany and Switzerland to conduct demonstrations, clinics and to participate in the first international trampoline competition - - between American, Swiss and German athletes.
+Upon completion of the tour, the team was invited to both Germany and Switzerland to conduct demonstrations, clinics, and - - to participate in the first international trampoline competition - - between American, Swiss, and German athletes.

 |Competition Score Card|